ashhalsyed/ICS4U-Culminating/README.md

 - Use the mouse to navigate the menu and control the character.
 - You start with 3 lives and must survive for 60 seconds.
-- You lose a life if you hit a projectile OR incorrectly answer a multiple choice question
+- You lose a life if you hit a projectile OR incorrectly answer a multiple choice question.

 ## Cheat

-To make it easier to get to the end of the game, you can press Spacebar to reset your lives
+To make it easier to get to the end of the game, you can press Spacebar to reset your lives.